hybridgroup/gophercon-2017/bounties/README.md

 Your mission is to add a Gobot adaptor/driver for the HS110W/HS220 so we can run Gobot as a ground control station to control the drone.

+## MCU Bounty

+Add anything else to Gobot, and we have an ESP8266 WiFi-connect microcontroller for you to take home and hack with.
+Yes!

 ## Ultrasonic Rangefinder

 ## Stepper Motor Controller